mui/material-ui/docs/README.md

 pnpm install
 ```

-To start the docs site in development mode, from the project root, run:
+To start the docs site in development mode, from `/docs`, run:

 ```bash
 pnpm dev